dhis2/training-docs/content/tracker_use/tg_event_visualizer.md

    - Org Unit : All level 3 OUs

    Discuss how this data is being pulled from all the events within the stage, meaning repeated event data will be included.
 This is not really a concern when using data from a non-repeatable stage.

    - Review saving and downloading the chart if needed

+STOP - Exercise 1

+3. Create a chart using option sets.

+   - Open the chart "MAL CS - Case Outcome by location."
+   - Program : Malaria case notification, investigation and response
+   - Stage: Case outcome
+   - Data items : MAL-CS - Outcome of illness
+   - Periods : This Year
+   - Org units : user sub-units

+Discuss how this chart is quickly seperating options in an option set.

+STOP - Exercise 2

-3. Review the chart "CBS - Measles Virus Detection - PCR" and discuss the difference between the output type options "Event" and "Tracked entity instance"
+4. Review the chart "CBS - Measles Virus Detection - PCR" and discuss the difference between the output type options "Event" and "Tracked entity instance"

+STOP - Exercise 3

-4. Review the recap slide
+5. Review the recap slide

-5. Have them perform the assignment
+6. Have them perform the assignment

 ## Live Demo step by step